Johnson Space Center: Site selection

-Another 14 sites were then added, including two additional Houston sites chosen because of proximity to the University of Houston and Rice University.
+Another 14 sites were then added, including two additional Houston sites chosen because of proximity to Rice University.
 The team visited all 23 sites between August 21 and September 7, 1961.
 During these visits, Massachusetts Governor John A. Volpe and Senator Margaret Chase Smith headed a delegation which exerted particularly strong political pressure, prompting a personal inquiry to Webb from President Kennedy.
 Senators and congressmen from sites in Missouri and California similarly lobbied the selection team.
 Proponents of sites in Boston, Massachusetts, Rhode Island, and Norfolk, Virginia, went so far as to make separate presentations to Webb and the headquarters staff, so Webb added these additional sites to the final review.

 Following its tour, the team identified MacDill Air Force Base in Tampa as its first choice, based on the fact the Air Force was planning to close down its Strategic Air Command operations there.
 The Houston Rice University site was second, and the Benicia Ordnance Depot in San Francisco was third.
 Before a decision could be made, however, the Air Force decided not to close MacDill, omitting it from consideration and moving the Rice University site to first place.
 Webb informed President Kennedy on September 14 of the decision made by him and deputy administrator Hugh Dryden in two separate memoranda, one reviewing the criteria and procedures, and the other stating: "Our decision is that this laboratory should be located in Houston, Texas, in close association with Rice University and the other educational institutions there and in that region."
 The Executive Office and NASA made advance notifications of the award, and the public announcement of the location followed on September 19, 1961.
 According to Texas A&M University historian Henry C. Dethloff, "Although the Houston site neatly fit the criteria required for the new center, Texas undoubtedly exerted an enormous political influence on such a decision.
 Lyndon B. Johnson was Vice President and head of the Space Council, Albert Thomas headed the House Appropriations Committee, Bob Casey and Olin E. Teague were members of the House Committee on Science and Astronautics, and Teague headed the Subcommittee on Manned Space Flight.
 Finally, Sam Rayburn was Speaker of the House of Representatives."

 The land for the new facility was 1000 acre donated to Rice by the Humble Oil company, situated in an undeveloped area 25 mi southeast of Houston adjacent to Clear Lake near Galveston Bay.
 At the time, the land was used to graze cattle.
 Immediately after Webb's announcement, Gilruth and his staff began planning the move from Langley to Houston, using what would grow to 295996 ft2 of leased office and laboratory space in 11 scattered sites.
-On November 1, the conversion of the Task Group to MSC became official.
+On November 1, the conversion of the Task Group to JSC became official.